By José Carlos Gonzáles Tanaka

 The ARFIMA Model Specification

 Let’s understand the model better with algebraic formulations as it’s usually done with the ARMA model.
-We follow López de Prado's (2018) book notation.
+We follow López de Prado's (2018) book notation and formulas.

 The polynomial characteristic